-When asked to define different types of stress, most of us think of unpleasant daily events and causes that originate outside ourselves.
+When asked to define different types of stress, most of us think of unpleasant situations that originate outside ourselves.
 Annoying coworkers, crying children, a scary diagnosis, or burgeoning debt are blamed for your feelings.

 What you may not pay much attention to are the troublesome undercurrents inside your mind and body.
 You may become so used to them that you consider them part of your personality.
-You may not realize they are deep in your subconscious or affecting you on a silent cellular level.
+You may not realize stressors stirring up trouble deep in your subconscious or affecting you on a silent cellular level.
 Out of sight, out of mind.

-These distressing beliefs, feelings, thoughts, and physical toxins act out beyond your awareness.
-Some are just under the surface, bubbling up every once in a while until you push them down again.
+Distressing beliefs, feelings, thoughts, and physical toxins act out beyond your awareness.
+Some are just under the surface; they bubble up every once in a while until you push them down again.
 All play a part in adding health-negating distress to your body, mind and spirit.

 Holistic stress management takes this whole picture into consideration.

 The goal of holistic stress management is to reduce and alleviate chronic and acute stress at the physical, mental or spiritual levels.
-As you ease one area, you positively impact every other level.
+The good news is that as you eliminate stressors in one domain, you positively impact your whole self.
 This is holistic stress relief.
 Expect this approach to impact your mind, body and spirit in a powerful way.
-And with that, miraculous healing sometimes occurs.
+And with that, miraculous healing of mind, body, and/or spirit sometimes occurs.

 Let's take a look at the different types of stress and what you can do to relieve them.

 Our bodies are continually being challenged.
-Some stress is essential and your body is well equipped to handle them.
-Weight bearing under the force of gravity keeps your joints, muscles and bones strong.
+Some stress on your body is necessary or unavoidable.
+Your body is well-equipped to handle them.
+For example, weight-bearing under the force of gravity keeps your joints, muscles and bones strong.
 Your body also experiences a certain amount of metabolic stress as part of being alive.

 What the body isn't equipped to handle as well is the onslaught of man-made chemicals coming in via the air, water and food supply.
 There are thousands of chemicals on the market and more being developed all the time.
 These toxins accumulate in your cells and create an environment that puts us at risk for cancer and other diseases.
 The liver and other organs of elimination become burdened trying to eliminate them.